zhaobn/comlog/notes/meeting_notes_20210315.md

 - For the enumerated programs, prior can be calculated directly in the enumeration process
 - There is also an adaptor grammar implementation of prior prob for generated programs

+**Consistency check**: check whether the list of programs are consistent with a training data point

 ## Plan

 Approximate n-step search with iterated 1-step enumeration: